 Serialization and Persistent Objects: Turning Data Structures into Efficient Databases

-On Sale Now!
-Save 10% on the Serialization and Persistent Objects: Turning Data Structures into Efficient Databases by Springer at EMS Linux.
+Huge Savings Item!
+Save 11% on the Serialization and Persistent Objects: Turning Data Structures into Efficient Databases by Springer at EMS Linux.
 MPN: 133 black & white illustrations, biograp.
 Hurry!
 Limited time offer.
 Offer valid only while supplies last.
 Recently, the pressure for fast processing and efficient storage of large data with complex relations increased beyond the capability of traditional

 Recently, the pressure for fast processing and efficient storage of large data with complex relations increased beyond the capability of traditional databases.
 Typical examples include iPhone applications, computer aided design – both electrical and mechanical, biochemistry applications, and incremental compilers.
 Serialization, which is sometimes used in such situations is notoriously tedious and error prone.

 In this book, Jiri Soukup and Petr Macháček show in detail how to write programs which store their internal data automatically and transparently to disk.
 Together with special data structure libraries which treat relations among objects as first-class entities, and with a UML class-diagram generator, the core application code is much simplified.
 The benchmark chapter shows a typical example where persistent data is faster by the order of magnitude than with a traditional database, in both traversing and accessing the data.

 The authors explore and exploit advanced features of object-oriented languages in a depth hardly seen in print before.
 Yet, you as a reader need only a basic knowledge of C++, Java, C#, or Objective C. These languages are quite similar with respect to persistency, and the authors explain their differences where necessary.